feltkamptv/oraclechatapi/README.md

 ## License

-This code is licensed under de GNU license.
+This code is licensed under the GNU license.